 - How To Create Accessible Assignments With Microsoft Office Sway

 For my college history class, we had to read several different books about various history topics, instead of reading a traditional textbook.
-I was able to find all but one of the books on Bookshare, which is a free service for students with print disabilities and provides accessible copies of books in various formats.
-For the one book I couldn’t find on Bookshare, I found a free PDF copy online, though if that wasn’t possible I would have requested an accessible copy through my school’s assistive technology office.
+I was able to find several of the books on Bookshare, which is free for college students with print disabilities, though I also found books through other sources including:

 - Ten Cool Things You Didn’t Know About Bookshare

 - How I Find Research Sources In Accessible Formats

 - How To Request Accessible Textbooks In College

 - College Libraries and Low Vision

 Use browser extensions to make text easier to read

 One of the things that surprised me about my first online history class was that there was so much text to read online.
 I tend to get eye fatigue very easily, and didn’t know how to manage it other than closing my eyes for a few minutes (and inevitably falling asleep).
 Nowadays, I love using various browser extensions to make text easier to read with different contrast options and simplified displays, and I sometimes even use these tools to have text read out loud without using a traditional screen reader.
 This has helped tremendously with eye fatigue as I have switched to taking online classes full-time.

 - My Favorite Web Browser Extensions For Virtual Learning